JSimoni42/resume/src/resume.md

 - Helped users deploy social content more confidently by building a page that showed mobile and desktop previews.
 - Connected backend and frontend engineers by automating TypeScript type-generation of Scala APIs.
 - Improved code quality by introducing React tests on our frontend.
-- Onboarded new teams onto the codebase by leading knowledge-transfer sessions.
+- Onboarded new teams onto the codebase by leading knowledge-transfer sessions during Curalate's acquisition by Bazaarvoice.

 ### Lucidoc (Document Compliance)
 #### Software Engineer - General
 ##### Feb 2018 - Feb 2019
 - Increased document search speed by 10x through OracleDB query optimizations.
 - Modernized the application stack by translating code from Perl & Template Toolkit to NodeJS & React.
-- Maintained customer relationships by handling support requests, directly interfacing with customers when necessary.

 ::::